codejones-hub/plutus/doc/tutorials/contract-testing.rst

 In this case we define three actions:

- - a ``Lock`` action to be performed by the first player to create the contract, containing the player's wallet (from which the Ada will be taken), the secret password, and the prize amount.
+ - a ``Lock`` action to be performed by the first player when starting the game, containing the player's wallet (from which the Ada will be taken), the secret password, and the prize amount.
  - a ``Guess`` action to be performed by the other players, containing the player's wallet (to receive the prize), the player's guess, a